rivue/Gamified-Study-Tool/README.md

             - also, maybe change it to vertical
         - ⭐️ add tips for making a new stepping stone (i.e. make sure it aligns with what you put, etc... )
         - ⭐️ add check for duplicate room name for the time being - maybe allow it later down the line?
-        - ⭐️ after user submits something and is waiting, display a loading bar or wheel or something letting the user know that it is generating
+        - ⭐️ after user submits something and is waiting, display a loading bar or wheel or different rotating facts (maybe relevant to the library?) letting the user know that it is generating
         - ⭐️ add page after you finish a game session, but make it have confetti or an animation or something
         - ⭐️ add default background if you scroll to far (like in main page if you scroll too far down)
         - ⭐️ make unit / chapters more clear (e.g. Exam 1, Exam 2, etc... and e.g. Mitosis, Cell Replication, etc... sections names must be relevant to the things they describe)